NNLO QCD Corrections to the Drell-Yan Cross Section in Models of TeV-Scale Gravity: Introduction

 The massive electroweak gauge bosons ($W^{\pm}$ and $Z$) were subsequently discovered using this production process.
 The high production rate and clean experimental final state make the DY process a very important experimental tool and can be used to determine electroweak model parameters.
 For example, measurements of the $W$ boson production at the Tevatron~\cite{Aaltonen:2013iut} lead to an accurate determination of the $W$ mass and width.
 DY processes play an important role in constraining the parton distribution functions (PDF)~\cite{Harland-Lang:2014zoa,Ball:2014uwa,Dulat:2015mca} of the proton and also serve as luminosity monitor of hadron collider.

 While Run-I at the LHC culminated in the discovery of the Higgs boson~\cite{Aad:2012tfa, Chatrchyan:2012xdj}, Run-II is currently in operation and the SM is being scrutinised at unprecedented levels of precisions.
 To fully benefit from the experimental program at the LHC, precise theoretical predictions for both signals of new physics and SM background are very essential.
-The dominant next-to-leading order (NLO) corrections to the leading order (LO) DY result come from QCD and are large at LHC energies.
+The leading order (LO) predictions are often very crude at the colliders due to missing higher order effects and the presence of unphysical scales resulting from ultraviolet renormalisation and mass factorisation.
+In addition, the choice of PDFs also influence the predictions.
+Hence, the predictions based on LO results are unreliable and they cannot constrain the model parameters stringently.
+We must go beyond LO.
+The dominant next-to-leading order (NLO) corrections to the LO DY result come from QCD and are large at LHC energies.
 In addition, an estimate of the theoretical uncertainties due to truncation of the perturbative expansion in the strong coupling constant, $a_s$, reduces on the inclusion of the higher order terms in $a_s$.
-For the DY process, the NNLO corrections in QCD are available for inclusive cross section \cite{Hamberg:1990np}, rapidity distributions \cite{Anastasiou:2003yy, Anastasiou:2003ds}, fully exclusive distributions including $\gamma$-$Z$ interference, the leptonic decay of gauge bosons and finite width effects are also included \cite{Melnikov:2006di, Melnikov:2006kv,Catani:2009sm}.
+For the DY process, the next-to-next-to-leading order (NNLO) corrections in QCD are available for inclusive cross section \cite{Hamberg:1990np}, rapidity distributions \cite{Anastasiou:2003yy, Anastasiou:2003ds}, fully exclusive distributions including $\gamma$-$Z$ interference, the leptonic decay of gauge bosons and finite width effects are also included \cite{Melnikov:2006di, Melnikov:2006kv,Catani:2009sm}.
 The current accuracy of the DY process is next-to-next-to-next-to-leading order (N$^3$LO) corrections to the production cross section near the partonic threshold \cite{Ahmed:2014cla,Catani:2014uta,Li:2014afw}.